 Logistics Strategy and Corporate Strategy are One and the Same

 As consumer preferences evolve, an equivalent level of change needs to occur in the supply chain to adapt.
-When marketing makes promises to customers—like next day delivery, supply chain transparency, high levels of customer service, or sustainable manufacturing practices—the supply chain needs to deliver.
-Adding new products and facilitating new research and development that promotes customer satisfaction hinges on the ability to move raw material.
+When marketing makes promises to customers—like next-day or timely delivery, supply chain transparency, high customer service levels, or sustainable manufacturing practices—the supply chain needs to deliver.
+Adding new features and facilitating new product development to meet customer satisfaction hinges on the ability to move raw material.

 No matter how superior your products’ competitive advantage is over your peers, if the supply chain is not central to your organizational goals, consumers will never experience your manufactured products.
-This makes supply chain alignment with business strategy not only beneficial but necessary to success in 2020 and far beyond it.
+The sales and operations planning process must be in sync.
+This makes the importance of supply chain strategy alignment with business strategy not only beneficial but necessary to success in 2020 and far beyond it.

 From widely sweeping sustainability initiatives to highly operational procurement practices, the supply chain’s scope of impact is vast.
 This makes its potential to drive change in all areas of your business even more influential, and significantly more lucrative than many initiatives.

 When you elevate the value of an optimally functioning supply chain in the eyes of the wider organization, you unlock new possibilities to delight your customers.
-The supply chain and the corporation are one and the same.
-One cannot function without the other, and if your supply chain isn’t sitting at the center of board-room conversations, no other goals can be met.
+The supply chain and corporations are one and the same.
+One cannot function without the other, and if supply chain alignment isn’t sitting at the center of board-room conversations, no other goals can be met.